Intermittents and Reproducibles

 These are two kinds of symptoms, and the way I define them they're opposite and mutually exclusive.
 Here are the definitions:

 Notice the following about these definitions:

 An intermittent can be reproduced.
 However, the troubleshooter cannot cause its reproduction because there is no known procedure to consistently reproduce it.
 The best the troubleshooter can do is create an environment to increase the odds of the symptom occurring, and wait.
-When the symptom occurs, it reproduces itself.
+When the symptom occurs, the Troubleshooter didn't reproduce it, it reproduced itself.

 An intermittent can become a reproducible.
 This happens when the troubleshooter finds a procedure to consistently reproduce the symptom.
 In other words, these terms are from the frame of reference of the troubleshooter, not the physical world.
 In the physical world everything is reproducible if viewed in enough (molecular, atomic, memory bit, etc.) detail.

 The picture goes blank within an hour of turning it on is not a reproducible symptom.
 The word "within" means sometimes it's an hour, sometimes 45 minutes, etc. The exact time is governed by chance.
 It's probable that some time it will take more than an hour to occur -- maybe much more.